-HillSide Christian College was formerly Forrestfield Christian School.
-The College was established in 1977 with the intention of families associated with supporting Forrestfield Community Church (now HillSide Church), and reflects similar values to those of the founding families and Church.
+College was HillSide Christian formerly Forrestfield Christian School.
+The College was established in 1977 with the intention of with families associated supporting the Forrestfield Community Church (now HillSide Church), and reflects similar values to those of the founding families and Church.
 The opinion of many parents at the time was that their values and ethics were not being reflected sufficiently by the state education system, therefore an independent Christian College in a single classroom was commenced.